it's weird, it's average 🤷♀️

 “No… I’m one of those ladies who never saw myself as a mother.”

-“Me either!!”
+“Me either!”

 “I don’t even know what a cute baby looks like.”

 When I was a child, I viewed all babies as an evil burden to society – future people who would destroy the environment, increase the development of open land and cause even more loss to endangered species.
+My dad was so irate with me because I would openly refer to babies as “insects,” meaning, things that must be squashed from existence.
 These were my innocent thoughts as a 10-year-old.
-My dad was so irate with me because I would openly refer to babies as “insects,” meaning, things that must be squashed from existence.

 One time I was riding in a taxi in New York City with the smartest girl in the school.
 We were heading to the airport to return home.
-The taxi driver tied to start a friendly conversation, He looked at us through the rearview mirror and asked,
+The taxi driver tied to start a friendly conversation.
+He looked at us through the rearview mirror and asked,

 “You have baby?”